subin9126/ImageProcessing/WMH/For_ImageDatabase_Management/README.md

 The WMH are obtained in two types according to two different definitions:
 * contunity-to-ventricle rule:
   * WMH clusters bordering the ventricle in 3D space are pericentricular and those that do not are deep WMH.
-  * mask contains labels of 1,2 which correspond to pericentricule and deep WMH segmentations respectively.
+  * mask contains labels of 1,2 which correspond to periventricular and deep WMH segmentations respectively.
 * distance from ventricle:
   * <4mm: juxtaventricular, 4~14mm: periventricular, >14mm: deep WMH.
-  * mask contains labels of 1,2,3 which correspond to juxta, periventricular, and deep WMH segmentations respectively.
+  * mask contains labels of 1,2,3 which correspond to juxta-, periventricular, and deep WMH segmentations respectively.

 ![git_fig_wmh pipeline overview](https://user-images.githubusercontent.com/46069735/138241103-d4391085-c831-46ba-8391-6b2e2617c27c.PNG)